Three-decker (house): History

 Three-deckers were most commonly built in the emerging industrial cities of central New England between 1870 and 1920.
 There are large concentrations in Massachusetts and Rhode Island.
-Worcester, Massachusetts, was the likely origin of the type, with Francis Gallagher (1830–1911) held to be the originator.
-Other cities make the same claim, and they can also be found in the former industrial cities of New Hampshire, Maine, and Connecticut, as well as the New York City area (particularly in northern New Jersey and Yonkers) and Upstate New York, where they are commonly seen as far west as Utica.
+Worcester, Massachusetts, was the likely origin of the type, attributed to Francis Gallagher (1830–1911), though other cities make the same claim.
+Three-deckers can be found in the former industrial centers of New Hampshire, Maine, and Connecticut, as well as the New York City area (particularly in northern New Jersey and Yonkers) and Upstate New York, where they are commonly seen as far west as Utica.
 Three-deckers are also found in Canadian cities with strong ties to New England, particularly Halifax, though they are less ubiquitous.

-They were primarily housing for the working-class and middle-class families, often in multiple rows on narrow lots in the areas surrounding the factories.
+Three-deckers were primarily housing for working-class and middle-class families, often in multiple rows on narrow lots in the areas surrounding the factories.
 They were derided as poor-quality buildings, shoddily constructed from flammable balloon framing: a 1911 report by the Massachusetts State Housing Committee in Massachusetts decried the three-decker as "a flimsy fire-trap and a menace to human life".
+Anti-immigrant sentiment led to the Tenement Act in Massachusetts in 1912, which allowed municipalities to ban three-deckers; many did.

-It is estimated that by 1920, the city of Boston had over 15,000 three-decker houses.
+It is estimated that by 1920 the city of Boston had over 15,000 three-decker houses.
 Areas such as Dorchester, Roxbury, Mattapan, and Jamaica Plain were popular with the emerging middle class and became "streetcar suburbs" as transportation systems expanded from the older, core sections of the city.
 Typically, the affordable three-decker homes attracted live-in landlords who would collect rent from the other two apartments.

 In Worcester, Massachusetts, sewer connection charges were based on street frontage, so builders favored houses with as little frontage as possible.
-This is one reason why three-deckers are often situated on narrow lots and are rectangular shape, with the smaller sides at the front and the rear.
+This is one reason why three-deckers are often situated on narrow lots with their smaller sides at the front and rear.

 In the textile mill city of Fall River, Massachusetts, thousands of wood-framed multi-family tenements were built by the mill owners during the boom years of the 1870s to house their workers.
 Many more were built by private individuals who rented their apartments to the mill workers and their families.
 This style of housing differed greatly from the well-spaced boardinghouses of the early 19th century built in Lowell and Lawrence, Massachusetts, or the cottages of Rhode Island.

 A different three-story style apartment house is also common in urban working-class neighborhoods in northern New Jersey (particularly in and around Newark, Jersey City and Paterson).
 They are sometimes locally referred to as "Bayonne Boxes".

 Similar brick apartment buildings were built in Chicago in the 1910s and 1920s.
 There they are locally referred to as "Three Flats".